Skip to content

 Written by Muhammad Afsar Khan

 Muhammad is a product designer and front-end developer from Lahore, Pakistan.
 He built FontPreview because he was tired of guessing which fonts would actually perform in production.
-His work focuses on Core Web Vitals optimization and accessible typography.
+His work focuses on Core Web Vitals optimization, WCAG font accessibility, and creating the best online typography workspace for designers worldwide.